UMP 29x10 [M5] GW - search holder

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical devices or other modern machines.
+- Significant importance in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: